TabTray/dotfiles/README.md

 auto dim = 10 min
 turn off screen = 15 min | when locked = 2 min

-there are probably more settings that i forgot i changed but those can be re-set as i go, these were (probably) the most important ones.
+there are definitely more settings that i forgot i changed

+## hyprland theming

+initially my hyprland's entire theme was based around firefox's alpenglow/radiance theme(s), but i realized like 20 minutes ago that "actually these colors kinda look like oneshot" so its based off of oneshot now.

+also in a shweet twist of fate, the browser i use, floorp, also appears to use radiance for some of its icon colors!